-Cost plus involves adding a mark up to the breakeven this can be a percentage of the total cost so knowledge of your industry norm can help establish how much margin to add.
+Cost plus involves adding a mark up to the breakeven.
+This can be a percentage of the total cost, and so knowledge of your industry norm can help establish how much margin to add.
 One word of caution, this assumes selling every "unit".
-If you do not reach 100% sales your overall profit margin will be lower, very important if the items are perishable.
+If you do not reach 100% sales, your overall profit margin will be lower, very important if the items are perishable.

 If you are not yet VAT registered, but anticipate this to be the case in the future, build in the VAT element to your current prices so there is not a sudden jump in prices when you do register.